 We believe that differences in perspectives are natural and beneficial.
 However, when challenges and conflicts arise, we will respond professionally and seek to resolve them in a civil and respectful manner.
 We do not promote a “call out” culture.
 We encourage survivors to talk to one another directly about disagreements.
 If a conflict cannot be resolved, we expect all parties to continue to behave in a professional and cordial manner.

 We recognize that everyone has an important role in the anti-slavery and anti- trafficking movement.

-We believe that differences We believe that all survivors can play a role in the anti-slavery and anti-trafficking movement if they want to.
+We believe that all survivors can play a role in the anti-slavery and anti-trafficking movement if they want to.
 There is no requirement to do so and there is no requirement to be in the public eye.
 Each survivor is on a unique journey and must decide for themselves how, or if, they want to be involved.